nocproject/noc/src/en/reference/network-segment.rst

 processed as one in *Uplinks* calculations and shown as a single map, though remaining two separate segments in database and reporting.

+.. _networksegment-vlan-domains:

 VLAN Domains
 ------------
+*Network Segments* are closely tied with *VLAN* concept.
+VLANs are not obliged to be network-wise, so VLAN 100 in one part of network may not be same VLAN 100 from other part so VLAN space may be *overlapped*.
+Unlike IPv4/IPv6 address space, which uses *VRF* to deal with address space overlaps, 802.1 set of standards do not introduce global distingueisher for VLAN space.
+So NOC uses concept of *VLAN Domain*.
+*VLAN Domain*, shortly, is an area with unique VLAN space.
+So VLAN 100 from different domains is not same VLAN 100, while VLAN 100 on differen *Managed Objects* from same VLAN domain may be considered same VLAN 100

+For clearance and ease of maintenance NOC considers *VLAN Domain* as a part of segment hierarchy.
+NOC uses *VLAN border* mark on segment to split segments tree to *VLAN Domain*. *VLAN Domain* covers *VLAN border* segment and all its descendants until next VLAN border.

+Consider example:

 .. mermaid::

     graph TB
+        style S1 stroke-width:4px
+        style S6 fill:#0f0,stroke-width:4px
+        style S10 fill:#0f0
+        style S11 fill:#0f0
         S1 --- S2
         S1 --- S3
         S1 --- S4